get this question a lot lately...

 typically go obsolete before there's any sort of hardware failure -

-the latest versions, you're good to go.
+the last two or three versions, you're good to go.

 If a machine never goes online, it will continue to do whatever it's

 been doing until something actually does fail.
 Otherwise, the end of

 Mac is usually when the printer dies and a new printer requires a

 Macs go obsolete when an outdated CPU cannot support a current

 OS version.
 Apple continues to provide security and app updates